1974 New Zealand National Party leadership election: Result

 A leadership election was held on 9 July 1974 in which Muldoon was the only candidate and was acclaimed.

 Aftermath

-Muldoon became Leader of the Opposition and went on to lead the National Party to victory in the 1975 general election, becoming Prime Minister of New Zealand and would remain in power until the 1984 election.
+Muldoon became Leader of the Opposition and went on to lead the National Party to victory in the 1975 general election, becoming Prime Minister of New Zealand.
+He remained as his own finance spokesman in Opposition, and in 1975 became the last Prime Minister to date to be his own Minister of Finance.
+Muldoon would remain in power until the 1984 election.
 Marshall retired at the 1975 election, serving as Muldoon's Shadow Minister on Overseas Trade until the dissolution of Parliament.